mstksg/inCode/copy/entries/fixvec-2.md

 interesting properties we can test, like whether or not our lengths are even or odd, if they are greater than a certain number, etc.; for these, the process is essentially the same: find some way, *at runtime*, to get some sort of witness for the property you want.
-In our course, our witness was `n :~: m`, which witnessed the fact that `n ~ m`.
+In our case, our witness was `n :~: m`, which witnessed the fact that `n ~ m`.
 Different libraries might provide different witnesses that might be useful.
 But the general process is